Automated home descriptions and time management

 When they respond to our survey, our clients spend a fraction of the time that it would take to brief a human writer hired from Fiverr or UpWork.
 That human writer would then spend two or three days producing the description.
 Our clients are used to the Nila June descriptions showing up immediately on the screen, and in email.
 Their investment in completing the survey brings an immediate payoff.

 No two Nila June home descriptions are the same

-Variation has never been an issue.
+Variation has never been a problem for Nila June.
 The special characteristics that are unique to houses, yards, and locations are fully reflected in Nila June descriptions.

 How come we don’t talk about Natural Language Generation (NLG) on the site?